sethiaarun/hdinsightutility/README.md

-# hdinsightutility
+# HDInsight Unitlity Programs
-HDInsight Utility Programs
+The project contains various utilities for the Azure HDInsight.